 (a) Nature of Deferred Stock Awards.
 The Administrator shall determine the restrictions and conditions applicable to each Deferred Stock Award at the time of grant.
-Conditions may be based on continuing employment (or other service relationship) and/or achievement of pre-established and conditions of each such Award Agreement shall be determined by the Administrator, and such terms and conditions may differ among individual Awards and grantees.
+Conditions may be based on continuing employment (or other service relationship) and/or achievement of pre-established performance goals and objectives.
+The grant of a Deferred Stock Award is contingent on the grantee executing the Deferred Stock Award Agreement.
+The terms and conditions of each such Award Agreement shall be determined by the Administrator, and such terms and conditions may differ among individual Awards and grantees.
 Notwithstanding the foregoing, in the event that any such Deferred Stock Award granted to employees shall have a performance-based goal, the restriction period with respect to such Award shall not be less than one year, and in the event any such Deferred Stock Award granted to employees shall have a time-based restriction, the total restriction period with respect to such Award shall not be less than three years; provided, however, that any Deferred Stock Award with a time-based restriction may become vested incrementally over such three-year period.
 At the end of the deferral period, the Deferred Stock Award, to the extent vested, shall be settled in the form of shares of Stock.
 To the extent that a Deferred Stock Award is subject to Section 409A, it may contain such additional terms and conditions as the Administrator shall determine in its sole discretion in order for such Award to comply with the requirements of Section 409A.